 Our vision is ‘Growing and Learning together with God’.
 We grow and learn in all that we do supported by our Christian values. if we have faith/belief in ourselves and our community, then God will guide us to grow and learn together.
 This growth will mean that we lead the 'best life' we can and develop the Christian understanding of being part of the Kingdom of God now and forever.

 We follow the Oxfordshire Agreed Syllabus for RE.
 We use the Understanding Christianity unit to deliver our curriculum and supplement it with The Diocese Scheme of work and Discovery RE.
 We hope that our children will grow in knowledge, understanding and faith.

 We also have excellent links with St Olave's and Revd.
-Barnes supports worship at school – twice a term and is a governor at school.
+Barnes and her team supports worship at school biweekly.
+She is also a governor at school.
 We have also had local clergy from different Christian denominations from other churches to lead us in collective worship.

 Collective Worship is central to school life...it is the 'heartbeat' for us!
 We are all invited to attend a daily worship!
 We have a long term plan where we focus on one of Christian values every half-term and link this to a bible story as well as looking at our value in everyday life.